30350n/blender_addon_utils/docs/index.rst

 Blender-Addon-Utils Documentation
 =================================

-Welcome to the blender_addon_utils documenation.
+Welcome to the blender_addon_utils documentation.

 This is a utility module for blender addons to help automatically installing addon dependencies and checking for updates.